Sambhali Trust: Empowerment centers

 English lesson for girls in an empowerment center.

 Sewing lesson for women in an empowerment center.

 These centers provide underprivileged women and children with the academic and practical education they need to achieve financial independence and break the cycle of poverty.
 They offer free access to Hindi, English and math courses taught by Indian teachers and international volunteers.
 The women are also trained in sewing and traditional embroidery, so that they can create their own products to sell later on, and gain financial independence.
 At the end of an annual program, the women receive a sewing machine so that they can continue to create from home and earn an income.
 As well as providing access to education, the empowerment centers are also places for women and children who don't always have other places to meet and socialize.
 The centers are open every Saturday for games, songs and discussions.
 In addition, they provide physical security thanks to a free medical check-up every month and personalized follow-up for each individual.
 Last but not least, every week in the centers, workshops are given by the director of each center, in Hindi, on topical subjects necessary for daily life, such as women's health and hygiene, women's rights, Indian politics or harassment.
 These talks are sometimes given by international volunteers, on subjects in which they are experts.
 Self-defense courses are also given.

 Since its inception, over 6,200 women and children have benefited from this program in Jodhpur, Jaisalmer and Setrawa.
-There are currently ten empowerment centers in these three cities.
+There are currently nine empowerment centers in these three cities.